adlnet/xAPI-Spec/xAPI-Data.md

 ##### SubStatements

 ###### Description
-A SubStatement is like a Statement included as part of a containing Statement, but does not represent an event that has occurred (unlike a Statement).
-It can be used to describe, for example, a pattern of a potential future Statement, or the behavior a teacher looked for when evaluating a student (without representing the student actually doing that behavior).
+A SubStatement is like a StatementRef in that it is included as part of a containing Statement, but unlike a StatementRef, it does not represent an event that has occurred.
+It can be used to describe, for example, a predication of a potential future Statement or the behavior a teacher looked for when evaluating a student (without representing the student actually doing that behavior).

 ###### Requirements